2pasha/vibecoding_hackathon/README-FULL.md

 ## 📄 License

-This project is part of the ETI HR Manual RAG System.
+This project is part of the HR Manual RAG System.

 ## 🆘 Support